1. Overview

 As a result of the limitations of the IPS, and the fact the IPS was paused during 2020, the ONS accelerated its approach to changing the way migration statistics are produced from surveys to admin-based migration estimates (ABMEs) to measure migration.

-Back to table of contents11.
-New methods of estimating long-term international migration – admin-based migration estimates (ABMEs)
+12. New methods of estimating long-term international migration – admin-based migration estimates (ABMEs)

 We have developed our methods in-line with our move towards producing estimates based on actual observed activity in admin data.
 Admin data refers to any collection of data that has been primarily collated for operational purposes, for example, visa information and travel records.

 As described in Section 7: Publishing provisional estimates, provisional estimates are updated once we have 12 months of data.
 For example, an improvement to our methods in 2030 may mean that estimates published in 2028 will be revised.
 This could mean that estimates of net migration increase or decrease, depending on the method being improved.
-More information on what data went into the last estimates can be found in our Methods to produce provisional long-term international migration estimates methodology.
+More information on what data went into the latest estimates can be found in our Methods to produce provisional long-term international migration estimates methodology.

 Back to table of contents

-12. Differences between number of visas granted, National Insurance number allocations and long-term international migration estimates
+13. Differences between number of visas granted, National Insurance number allocations and long-term international migration estimates

 Some people who are granted a visa choose not to come to the UK and some who do come will not stay in the UK for 12 months, so the number of visas issued will be higher than long-term immigration estimates.
-The net migration figures that we publish also consider the number of people that are leaving the UK for 12 months, which Home Office visa data cannot.
+The net migration figures that we publish also consider the number of people that are leaving the UK for 12 months or more, which Home Office visa data cannot.

 Overseas nationals can apply for a NINo as soon as they arrive in the UK, or at any point during their stay so NINo registrations do not necessarily mean a recent move to the UK.
 For example, a student might migrate to the UK, complete their studies, and only then apply for a NINo if they choose to stay and work through the graduate scheme or by transitioning to a work visa.

-Back to table of contents13.
-Common reasons for immigration to the UK
+14. Common reasons for immigration to the UK

 We estimate that:

-For non-EU nationals, we can infer their reason for migration based on the type of visa on which they enter the UK.
-However, for EU migration and returning British nationals, we do not have this information.
-We plan to use Home Office data for EU nationals applying for visas (excluding EU Settlement Scheme visas) in the future, so these will be comparable with non-EU nationals.
+For non-EU+ nationals, we can infer their reason for migration based on the type of visa on which they enter the UK.
+However, for EU+ migration and returning British nationals, we do not have this information.
+We plan to use Home Office data for EU+ nationals applying for visas (excluding EU Settlement Scheme visas) in the future, so these will be comparable with non-EU+ nationals.
 More details are available in our International migration research progress update article.

-Therefore, to produce statistics on the reason for EU and British migration, we still rely on International Passenger Survey (IPS) data.
-The data should not be compared with non-EU data.
-For EU migration, we use the IPS data to estimate the proportion of immigration for each reason and apply this to the admin data-based estimates.
+Therefore, to produce statistics on the reason for EU+ and British migration, we still rely on International Passenger Survey (IPS) data.
+The data should not be compared with non-EU+ data.
+For EU+ migration, we use the IPS data to estimate the proportion of immigration for each reason and apply this to the admin data-based estimates.
 For more information, read our International migration research, progress update.

-Back to table of contents14.
-Why we include students in the net migration estimates and can they be removed
+15. Why we include students in the net migration estimates and can they be removed

 Long-term students contribute to population change and have an impact on housing and public services, regardless of whether they leave at the end of their studies.